backstage/backstage/docs/frontend-system/building-apps/02-built-in-extensions.md

 Be careful when overriding this extension, as to do so correctly you must consider these implementation requirements:

-- The routing system is managed by more than one extension, and they all use 'react-router' behind the scenes and there are also some utilities that are based on the same library like `useRouteRefParams`.
+- The routing system is managed by more than one extension, and they all use `react-router` behind the scenes.
+There are also some utilities that are based on the same `routing` library like `useRouteRefParams`.
 Therefore, you cannot use a different library without causing side effects in these other extensions and helper utilities;
-- Don't remove configs or inputs, just extend these things yourself with optional new options, otherwise it will cause breaking changes for extensions like `createPageExtension` that depend on this type of entry, for example;
+- Don't remove configs or inputs, just extend these things yourself with optional new options, otherwise it will cause breaking changes for extensions like `createPageExtension` that depend on this type of inputs;
-- Remember to user the route refs for getting paths dynamically, otherwise if an adopter modifies a path through configuration, the route is not going to point to the configured path.
+- Remember to user the route refs for getting paths dynamically, otherwise if an adopter modifies a path through configuration, the route is not going to point to the configured path;
-- Adopter expects to be able to customize the `NotFoundErrorPage` component via Components API, you should render this component for routes not configured.
+- Adopters expect to be able to customize the `NotFoundErrorPage` component via Components API, you should render this component for routes not configured.

 #### Inputs